 Becoming a CPR instructor requires commitment and several steps.
 You must teach vital life-saving skills.
 Here’s a quick look at the journey:

-1. Get CPR Certified Yourself
+1. Get Your Own CPR Certification First

 The first step to becoming a CPR instructor is obtaining CPR certification.
 This training teaches life-saving skills, including CPR, for all ages.
 You’ll learn to recognize cardiac emergencies, perform effective chest compressions, and operate automated external defibrillators (AEDs).